-The Inter-American Foundation has awarded Grassroots Development Fellowships to 15 Ph.D. candidates from universities in the United States.
-These fellows will conduct dissertation research in Latin America during 2017 to 2018.
-The fellows were selected on the strength of their academic record, their proposals and their potential contribution to grassroots development.
-All fellows are U.S. citizens except as noted.
+The Inter-American Foundation has awarded Grassroots Development Fellowships to 15 Ph.D. candidates from universities in the United States who will conduct dissertation research in Latin America during 2017 to 2018.
+The Fellows were selected on the strength of their academic record, their proposals and their potential contribution to grassroots development.
+All are U.S. citizens except as noted.
 They will research the following topics:

 Amarilys Estrella, New York University: Translating Blackness; Grassroots human rights activism against racism in the Dominican Republic

 Fernando Galeana Rodriguez, Cornell University: Precarious rights recognition, empowerment, and abandonment in the Honduran Mosquitia

 Jessica Gilbert, Texas A&M University: Community governance of livestock grazing resources in the Huascaran National Biosphere, Peru.